mosche/blogposts/sessionization/sessionization.md

 ### Nexmark

 Apache Beam contains a benchmark suite called Nexmark consisting of multiple "real-world" queries over a three entities model representing an online auction system.
+If you're interested to learn more, I recommend reading the [introduction to nexmark](https://echauchot.blogspot.com/2020/06/nexmark-benchmark-and-ci-tool-for.html) of our colleague Etienne.

 Nexmark doesn't necessarily give an accurate overall number as it's running locally and certain aspects such as serialization and shuffling data are simply ignored.
 Nevertheless, it will give us a decent estimate how the optimized aggregator performs compared to an aggregator using the canonical window merging of Beam when reducing partitions.

-In the following we're looking at Nexmark Query 11 (user sessions) for 1 million  and 10 million events.
+In the following we're looking at Nexmark Query 11 (user sessions).

 ##### Results

+The boxplot charts below visualize runtime and throughput for 1 million and 10 million input events based on 10 individual benchmark runs in either case.
+The black bar depicts the median.

 ```vega-lite
 {